-My work engages the fact and consequences of gendered violence on women’s writing, theories of affect and materialism, and critical reading in the long eighteenth century, including British, Transatlantic, and early American literature.
-I am currently completing my dissertation, entitled “Rape, Affect, and the Dilemmas of Representation: from Clarissa to Wieland, 1748-1798,” with research generously funded by the New York Public Library and the Cornell Society for the Humanities.
-I maintain active interests in animal studies, critical theory, postcolonial and decolonial studies, and poetry and poetics.
+My work engages the fact and consequences of gendered violence on women’s writing and literacy, theories of affect and materialism, and critical reading in the long-eighteenth century, including British, Transatlantic, and early American literature.
+I maintain active interests in postcolonial and decolonial studies, animal studies, critical theory, and cross-cultural poetics.

-My undergraduate teaching has focused on postcolonial studies, contemporary literature, and experimental poetry.
+My undergraduate teaching has focused on contemporary multiethnic American fiction and poetry, race, gender, postcolonial studies, and experimental poetry.

 - Eighteenth-century literature